The Best School Hallway Ideas: 8 Real-Life Transformations to Try

 Small Detail, Big Impact

 Blue tape lines on the floor run parallel to the walls.
 They guide foot traffic and add a clean linear element that grounds all the colorful chaos above.
-Simple and clever.
+Simple and genuinely clever.

 The Key to Making Ceiling Displays Work